Peruzal/xamarin-android-guide/docs/navigation.md

 </android.support.v7.widget.Toolbar>
 ```

+!!! note
     Note that when the `android:fitsSystemWindows` attribute is set to true for a view, the view would be laid out as if the `StatusBar` and the ActionBar were present i.e. the UI on top gets padding enough to not be obscured by the navigation bar.
 Without this attribute, there is not enough padding factored into consideration for the ToolBar:

 <img src="http://imgur.com/HaOAmoh.png"/>